All Episodes

 Wow.

-And she says, bum free, as you know, Mr. Cruzy, for years I have been fighting these awful euphemisms.
+As you know, Mr. Kersey, for years I have been fighting these awful euphemisms.

-The homeless, as if they were responsible citizens, but somehow a hurricane tore away their 400,000 house and they're on the street.
+The homeless, as if they were responsible citizens, but somehow a hurricane tore away their $400,000 house and they're on the street.

-And otherwise they'd be living happy middle-class lives.
+And otherwise, they'd be living happy middle-class lives.

-They are thumbs, most of them.
+They are bums, most of them.

 Derelicts, hobos.